eschoi-ml/eschoi-ml.github.io/README.md

 Hi, I'm a Machine Learning scientist based in Silicon Valley, California.
-This Gibhub page is to share Machine Learning related knowledge and projects that I have worked on.
+This Github page is to share Machine Learning related knowledge and projects that I have worked on.

 ## [**-** Machine Learning Project](project/project.md)